Adisauz/SmartPlate/README.md

 - Add and manage ingredients with macros per 100g:
   - Calories, protein, carbs, fat

-### 🔌 RESTful API
+### 🔌 API
-- Built with Django REST Framework for interaction with the mobile frontend.
+- Built with the FastAPI Framework for interaction with the mobile frontend.
 - Exposes secure API endpoints for:
   - Meals
   - Ingredients
   - Meal plans

 ### 🛠️ Admin Interface
-- Full-featured Django admin for managing:
+- Full-featured FASTAPI for managing:
   - Users
   - Meals
   - Plans